QuickerMaths/movie_reservation_system/README.md

 # movie_reservation_system

-This will be my implementation of a movie reservation system inspired by thehttps://roadmap.sh/projects/movie-reservation-system
+This will be my implementation of a movie reservation system inspired by the [roadmap.sh](https://roadmap.sh/projects/movie-reservation-system
+) project idea.

 ## Features
 * Admins perform CRUD operations on movies